libplctag/libplctag/src/libplctag/protocols/enip/APHYT-COMPAT-PLAN.md

-1. **device_sim self-test** (`src/tests`, libplctag API only): stand up a device-sim OMRON server with a few atomic tags + one UDT tag, drive the exact aphyt request byte sequences (0x5F user/system, symbolic 0x01, 0x6C chain) at the CIP dispatch, and `assert` the reply bytes at the offsets aphyt reads (list record fields, `[8:12]` type-id, `next_instance_id` ≤0xFFFF, member names).
-One check per gap 1–3.
+1. **device_sim self-test** (`src/tests`, libplctag API only): stand up a device-sim OMRON server with a few atomic tags + one UDT tag, drive the exact aphyt request byte sequences (0x5F user/system, symbolic 0x01, 0x6C chain) at the CIP dispatch, and check the reply bytes at the offsets aphyt reads (list record fields, `[8:12]` type-id, `next_instance_id` ≤0x0FFF, member names).
 In-sandbox, no network.
+   **Implemented** for gaps 1–2 as `src/tests/omron_aphyt_metadata` (plain executable, not cmocka — the `unit/` cmocka suite only builds on Linux+Debug with network access for `FetchContent`, neither available in this sandbox; and plain asserts are compiled out under this build's `-DNDEBUG`, so the test uses an explicit `CHECK()` macro that counts and prints failures instead).
+Calls `cip_dispatch_unconnected` directly (bypasses EIP/CPF socket framing) with hand-packed `Bytes` requests.
+Gap 3 is covered by the pre-existing `omron_udt_walk` test (full client-server round trip over a real socket).
+Both pass clean under ASAN/UBSAN.
 2. **aphyt acceptance** (manual): `pip install aphyt`, point its `NSeries` at a running device-sim server, call `update_variable_dictionary()` + `variable_list()` and the UDT walk, diff against the configured tag/UDT set.
 This is the real "done" gate — the